edmondburnett/twitter-text-python/README.md

 **twitter-text-python** is a Tweet parser and formatter for Python.
 Extract users, hashtags, URLs and format as HTML for display.

+**Note**: Since the Twitter public API was effectively killed by the new ownership, and the paywall makes testing and development impractical, this module will no longer be actively maintained.
+It should work fine with any existing API data.

 PyPI release: [https://pypi.org/project/twitter-text-python/](https://pypi.org/project/twitter-text-python/)